frostyausty/Book-Search-Engine/README.md

 ## Description

-This repo contains a MERN stack web application that lets users search for books.
-In order to save books to thier reading list a user must login or signup.
-I also used GraphQL to pull data from the google book API.
-Feel free to try the application in the link below.
+This repo contains a MERN stack web application that allows a user to search for books.
+Users can save books to their reading list when they login or signup.
+GraphQL is utilized to pull data from a Google book API and create the users reading list, as well as remove books from the list.
+Feel free to try the application in the deployed link below!

 ## Built with